Rashiin/leaf-disease-hybrid-xai/README.md

 that the optimized fusion beats the uniform control, and that the effective contribution recovers the ablation ordering far more reliably than the raw coefficients — reproduce.

+**The two attribution counts move by one split between environments.**
+Section 3.8 reports that the raw coefficients recover the ablation ordering in 3 of the 10 re-splits and the effective contribution in 8 of 10, with mean Spearman correlations of 0.65 and 0.90 against the single-group Macro-F1 scores.
+Those figures come from the manuscript's own environment.
+Re-running `run_calibration_check.py` on the pinned stack of `requirements.txt` gives 4 of 10 and 10 of 10, with correlations of 0.60 and 1.00.
+The cause is the plateau described in the previous note: the search lands on a different point of it, and near the edges of the plateau the *ordering* of the raw coefficients flips.
+We report the manuscript's figures because they are the ones the paper was written from, and because they are the more conservative of the two -- the newer stack makes the effective contribution look better, not worse.
+Expect these two counts to vary by roughly one split; the gap between the two attributions does not.

+**Reproduces exactly, on the pinned stack.** `run_plateau.py` returns 183 of 4,000 candidates within 0.2 Macro-F1 points of the search optimum, with the raw coefficients recovering the ablation ordering on 24.6% of them and the effective contribution on 81.4% (Section 3.4 quotes 25% and 81%); the rates at tolerances of 0.1 and 0.5 points are 18.4/84.2% and 37.3/64.7% against the quoted 18/84% and 37/65%. `run_calibration_check.py` returns the fitted temperatures of Table 10 (color 0.804 +/- 0.021, texture 0.906 +/- 0.011,
+shape 0.939 +/- 0.017), the same calibration errors and posterior sharpness to three decimal places, and the same three-thousandth closing of the sharpness gap (0.523 -> 0.520).

 ## Data